-After the student's Doctoral Program Committee approves the Proposed Program of Study, the student submits form D-2 (Plan of Study for the Doctoral Degree) with the attached program of study to the Graduate Student Services office for review by the end of the second semester of Doctoral Study.
+After the student's Doctoral Program Committee approves the Proposed Program of Study, the student submits form D-2 (Plan of Study for the Doctoral Degree) with the attached program of study to the DGS for review by the end of the second semester of Doctoral Study.
 Following approval, the form and attached Program of Study will be sent to the Graduate School by the end of the third semester.